sit-2021-int214/026_Pokemon_Index/README.md

 ### About's Products Datasets

-This dataset is about all Pokemon characters. with the name of the character ,Character type Attack, Defense, Speed, and HP stats
+This dataset is about all Pokemon characters. with the name of the character, Character type Attack, Defense, Speed, and HP stats

 ## Overview

 // Write Statement here